Active ingredient

 What is in this booklet

-1. What Yasmin is and what is it used for
+1. What Yasmin is and what it is used for

 2. What you need to know before you take Yasmin